-Here's a page where I'll post any odds and sods I come across, perhaps cars for sale, things worth knowing about or requests for help.
+Here's a page where I'll post any odds and sods I come across, perhaps cars for sale, things worth knowing or requests for help.

-New Jensen book — Original Interceptor & FF
+New book Original Interceptor & FF

 The fourth book in my historical treatment of Jensen was released on 25 October 2015.
 It is an originality guide to the Interceptor and FF models in the period 1966 to 1992.
 It breaks new ground in defining the correct and original features of these cars during their long period of production.
 For more on this valuable addition to your Jensen motoring library, go here.